architect/arc.codes/src/views/docs/en/guides/get-started/project-layout.md

 ---

-## Manifest format overview
+## Manifest file format overview

-Architect projects have a manifest file in the root that sets up your Infrastructure as Code.
-This captures the infra requirements beside the code it will run in your revision control to ensure you get the same build every time.
+Architect projects have a manifest file in the root of the project that represents the Infrastructure as Code.
+This manifest file captures the infra requirements beside the code it will run in revision control to ensure every deployment is completely deterministic.

-Architect supports the following manifest file formats:
+Architect supports the following manifest files:

 - `.arc`
 - `app.arc`